Loading Spatial Data

 slice Name for the stored image of the tissue slice

-Before loading in the data, let us take a look at the files we will supplying to the function.
-In particular, let us take a look at sample data/P5CRC_cropped which is the path would supply as data.dir in the Load10X_Spatial() function.
+Before loading in the data, let us take a look at the files we will be supplying to the function.
+In particular, let us take a look at sample data/P5CRC_cropped, which is the path we would supply as data.dir in the Load10X_Spatial() function.

 data/P5CRC_cropped/

-In the Visium HD assay, Space Ranger bins the image into 2µm x 2µm, 8µm x 8µm, and 16µm x 16µm bins.
-The output from each of these resolution is found in the binned_outputs folder.
+In the Visium HD assay, Space Ranger bins the image into 2µm x 2µm, 8µm x 8µm and 16µm x 16µm bins.
+The output from each of these resolutions is found in the binned_outputs folder.

 This is not an easy question to answer!

 The typical recommendation for a Visium HD analysis is to use the 8µm x 8µm resolution of the dataset.
 However, it is important to consider the dataset you are working with.
-For example, neuron cells are know to be a larger celltype in size.
-Therefore it would be good to consider a large bin size in order to fully represent each cell within a bin.
+For example, adipose cells are known to be a larger cell type in size.
+Therefore, it would be good to consider a large bin size in order to fully represent each cell within a bin.
+The trade-off for choosing a larger bin size is that the odds of a bin containing multiple cells goes up.

 Creating the Seurat object